hexo-/flask-xadmin/README.rst

 The goal of Flask-xAdmin is to give additional flexibility to Flask-Admin apps and to make admin developer job easier.

-*Extended life* means that apps built with Flask-xAdmin are smaller and more resistant to database model changes, thus providing admin app extended lifetime & flexibility (between changes).
+*Extended life* means that apps built with Flask-xAdmin are smaller and more resistant to database model changes due to development process, thus providing admin app extended lifetime & flexibility.

 Flask-xAdmin specific features are tested on  `SQLAlchemy <http://www.sqlalchemy.org/>`_.